Hong Kong is generally perceived by the international business community as one of the major financial and commercial centres of the world.

 This note provides an outline of matters to be considered for a corporation based outside Hong Kong (the “non-Hong Kong company”) which intends to establish operations in Hong Kong.

-This note describes the general features of the Companies Ordinance (“CO”), which is the principal legislation governing the establishment of business operations in Hong Kong.
+This note describes the general features of the Companies Ordinance (“CO”) and Business Registration Ordinance, which are the principal legislations governing the establishment of business operations in Hong Kong.

 2. COMMON METHODS OF ESTABLISHING BUSINESS OPERATIONS IN HONG KONG

 The main consideration for a non-Hong Kong company is how their business operations in Hong Kong should be carried out.
 Common methods are:

 incorporating a limited liability private company in Hong Kong as a wholly-owned subsidiary of the non-Hong Kong company (“Subsidiary”); or

 setting up a branch office of the non-Hong Kong company; or